frnkly/laravel-keen/README.md

 ]
 ```

-Optionally, you may choose to register the pre-configured middleware globally in `app/Http/Kernel.php` to enable
+Optionally, you may choose to register the pre-configured middleware globally
-automatic tracking on every requests.
-The middleware works with the [data enrichment config keys](#data-enrichment).
+in `app/Http/Kernel.php` to enable automatic tracking on every requests:

 ```php
 protected $middleware = [